Gaurav-Khadse/Blinkit_Excel_Repot/README.md

 Focus on expanding Tier 3 outlets and promoting Supermarket Type 1, while targeting high-demand categories like Fruits & Vegetables and Snack Foods.
 Regular items drive the majority of revenue, making them key for sales growth.

-Connect With Me

-Feel free to reach out for any questions or suggestions regarding this project.
-Let’s connect and grow together!
-🔗 LinkedIn | Gaurav Khadse
+💬 Feel free to reach out for questions, feedback, or suggestions related to this project.
+I’m always open to discussions and collaborations. 📍 LinkedIn | Gaurav Khadse

-⭐ If you found this project valuable, don’t forget to follow and star the repository.
+⭐ Don't forget to follow and star ⭐ the repository if you find this dashboard inspiring or useful.